visheyra/MalEx/README.md

 # Regular-Language-For-Malware-Matching

-Convert a binary executable to a regular language string for matching procedure
+Convert a an executable to an abstract representation for matching procedures.

+## Resources

+More resources are availables in the docs folder of this repository.
+You can find below a list of the topics documented:

+1. Installation
+2. Binary representation